bunyk/simDC/README.md

 Inspired by [SICP 3.3.4](https://bunyk.github.io/posts/sicp3.3.4) and [Sebastian Lague](https://www.youtube.com/watch?v=QZwneRb-zqA).

 Made in Golang using [Pixel for graphics](https://github.com/faiface/pixel).
-This project is just a PoC, so is slow, has a lot of bugs and ugly design.
+This project is just a PoC, so has some bugs and weird UI design.
 If you see something that could be improved - feel free to send a PR or create a ticket.

 ![screenshot](./screenshot.png)